 A Degree in General Biology

-This is a traditional biology curriculum with emphasis on modern biological technology.
-The goal of this program is to provide students with a solid scientific background in the field of biology, to introduce them to useful tools that they can use in their careers, and to allow them to explore applied aspects of scientific theory.
+A general biology degree at Keystone College focuses on a traditional biology curriculum with emphasis on modern biological technology.
+The goal of this general biology program is to provide students with a solid scientific background in the field of biology, to introduce them to useful tools that they can use in their careers, and to allow them to explore applied aspects of scientific theory.

 Keystone College participates in a number of articulation agreements with the following institutions:

 The biology concentration can lead to a number of rewarding careers, as well as graduate or medical school.
 Salaries can range from $60,000 per year for those involved in teaching to $85,000-$100,000 per year for professionals in radiation biology and pathology.